kylesoler1/kylesoler1.github.io/index.md

 - Chapter 6 Question 10 (Linear Model Selection / Regularization)
 - Chapter 7 Question 6 (Polynomial Regression and Step Function)
 - Chapter 8 Question 7 (Random Forests)

-> We hope you learn something insightful!
+> Here you will find the pdf for download from the ISLR book

 [Midterm Review](Midterm Review.pdf).